670 W Baltimore Street, HSFIII Rm7173

 2013-2017: Sr. Research Scientist, The Center for Childhood Cancer and Blood Diseases, Nationwide Children’s Hospital, OH

-2018-present: Assistant Professor, Department of Orthopaedics, University of Maryland School of Medicine, MD
+2018-2022: Assistant Professor, Department of Orthopaedics, University of Maryland School of Medicine, MD

 In 1999, Dr. Otsuru graduated from Osaka University School of Medicine with a Doctor of Medicine (M.D.).
-After completion of the residency training in the orthopaedic surgery at Osaka University Hospital, he obtained a Doctor of Philosophy (Ph.D.) in Molecular Therapeutics from Osaka University Graduate School of Medicine in 2007.
-During his graduate training, he studied the mechanism of how bone marrow stem cells contribute tissue regeneration using an ectopic bone formation model.
+After completing the residency training in the orthopaedic surgery at Osaka University Hospital, he obtained a Doctor of Philosophy (Ph.D.) in Molecular Therapeutics from Osaka University Graduate School of Medicine in 2007.
+During his graduate training, he studied the mechanism of how bone marrow stem cells contribute to tissue regeneration using an ectopic bone formation model.

 In 2007, Dr. Otsuru continued bone marrow stem cell research as a postdoctoral fellow at The Children’s Hospital of Philadelphia in the laboratory of Dr. Edwin Horwitz.
 During his postdoctoral fellowship, he identified a novel mechanism of how cell therapy using mesenchymal stem/stromal cells (MSCs) improves the condition of patients with osteogenesis imperfecta (OI).